What Is A Construction Loan And How Does It Work?

-With construction loans, the money isn’t given to you in one large, lump sum.
-Instead, the builder receives a series of disbursements called “draws.”
-Whenever your builder requests a new draw for the next stage of work, an inspector will come to the site and check out the progress on their behalf for approval to move forward and pay for the next stage.
+With construction loans, the money doesn’t come in all at once.
+Instead, the builder receives an array of disbursements that are called draws.
+Whenever your builder requests a new draw to cover the finances for the next stage of work, the lender will send out an inspector to the construction site to check out the progress on their behalf for approval to move forward and pay for the next stage.

 Before you break ground, be sure both you and your builder understand the lender’s draw schedule, including when and how disbursements are made.